Lewiscowles1986/VCVRack/README.md

 An Apple Silicon build of Rack will not be able to load Mac plugins that have been built for x86.

-There is a build script (./buid-rack.py) that will pull some open source modules (defined in modules.json) from github and try to build them.
+There is a build script (./build-rack.py) that will pull some open source modules (defined in modules.json) from github and try to build them.
 Not all of these modules successfully compile natively for Apple Silicon.
 Typically if any of the module developers had gone to the effort of vectorising their modules, they won't compile without being ported to also support neon or a portable vector library like simde.
+Open source plugins in the module list that I know don't compile are unfortunately:
+* ValleyRackFree
+* AudibleInstruments
+* SquinkyVCV-main

 The vector code in Rack was the main difficulty in getting it building and running, this has been patched to use the simde library.